kherge/rs.aws-login/README.md

 This subcommand will prompt you to choose an EKS cluster from a list found in the AWS account for your active AWS CLI profile.
 Once a selection is made, the configuration for `kubectl` is updated to support connecting to that EKS cluster.
 Remember to log in before attempting to do so, fresh credentials may be required.

-### Log into an AWS account using SSO
+### Log into an AWS account using AWS SSO portal

     aws-login sso

-This subcommand will attempt to log you into the AWS account for your active AWS CLI profile.
-If the SSO configuration for the profile is incomplete, you will be prompted to provide additional configuration setting values before SSO authentication can proceed.
+This subcommand will use the AWS SSO portal settings in your active AWS CLI profile for authentication.
+If the required settings are missing, you will be prompted to provide them before authentication can proceed.

 ### Setting up and activating AWS CLI profiles